kiliw/kilotracker-gps-cartracking/README.md

 # kilotracker-gps-cartracking

-Use this code in combination with an Arduino Uno or Nano and a Sim808 module to get the location of your vehicle.
+If you want to secure your car you can use this code in combination with an Arduino Uno or Nano and a Sim808 module to get the location of your vehicle.

+So far the code is far from beeing perfect but it works.
+The goal is to improve it further so its easy to understand, use and customize to your own wishes.

 # ToDo

 - [ ] include low power mode of gsm

 - [ ] get interrupts working